kurdin/console-remote/README.md

 For moderate use, you can connect and see your logging information on our public server at http://console.re for FREE.
 No registration required.
 Just install connector script and use any string as your channel name.

-All information sent to public server will be open for anyone to see if they know your channel name.
+All information sent to the public server will be open for anyone who knows your channel name.

 If you need private and more secure solution, we can offer a dedicated or virtual servers for personal or corporate usage.
 We can provide a  complete solution where you can use your own Remote JavaScript Console server installed behide your firewall, inside your private network.